This modifier creates branching structures which can be used in a trail object or rendered with the X-Particles Spline Mesher.

 The length is expressed in terms of scene units.
 The default is set to 450 units (the distance travelled by a particle in 3 seconds at the default speed of 150 units/second).

 You can use whichever setting meets your needs, it only changes the units used - there is no effect on the final result.

 Max.
 Time, Min.
 Time (or Max.
 Distance, Min.
 Distance)

 These are the upper and lower limits of the stem length.
 The units of these parameters will change depending on the 'Length Method' setting.

 The stem will deviate from its initial course as it grows.
-This is either done naturally or in a zigzag style.
-This drop-down will let you choose between them.
+There are three mode:

 Bend In, Variation